prahladyeri/tuxdrive/README.md

 2. Create credentials (make sure you choose "Desktop App")
 3. Download the credentials json file and save it as `client_id.json` to your working folder.

 Only then the program will be able to work.
-For more information on how to do this, you may [refer to this article](https://prahladyeri.com/blog/2016/12/how-to-create-google-drive-app-python-flask.html).
+For more information on registering a Google app, you may [refer to this article](https://prahladyeri.com/blog/2016/12/how-to-create-google-drive-app-python-flask.html).

 Notes: